”Darkness Matters” by Costanza Julia Bani

 Read more here: KI, The Division of Eye and Vision

-Tekniska Museet / Wisdome – will offer an arena for the implementation
+Tekniska Museet / Wisdome – will offer an arena for the implementation as well as the Wisdome in Malmö (TBC);

-Vetenskapens Hus / – will offer their portable dome to bring Darkness Matters to schools or show it to classes coming to them
+Vetenskapens Hus / – will offer their portable dome to bring Darkness Matters to schools or show it to classes coming to them;

 INTERNATIONAL COLLABORATIONS